About

 Claire Chao 趙芝潔

 “Growing up in 1960s to ’70s Hong Kong, I was educated in British- and American-run schools, and identified as Shanghainese in a mainly Cantonese and expatriate environment.
 Though only two hours away by air, Shanghai was inaccessible during my childhood years.
 Although unaware of it at the time, as a youth I continually sought connections to my parents’ Shanghai homeland.
-That is probably why, after thirty years in luxury brand management, I immersed myself for a decade in researching and writing our family stories, uncovering amazing tales—including an uncanny connection with the grandfather I’d never met.”
+That is probably why, after thirty years in corporate life, I immersed myself for a decade in researching and writing our amazing family stories, uncovering an uncanny connection with the grandfather I’d never met.”

 Claire graduated with highest honors from Princeton University and was named to Avenue magazine’s “500 Most Influential Asian Americans” and Hong Kong Tatler’s “Who’s Who in Hong Kong.”

-She lives in Honolulu, Hawaii with her husband John Falzarano and two devoted dogs.
+She lives in Honolulu, Hawaii with her husband and a lovable chihuahua-pug.

 The 160 sumptuous images in Remembering Shanghai include rarely-published historical illustrations from private collections, original watercolors by two artists and the authors’ own family photographs.